Code-Institute-Submissions/milestone-project-1_AprResub/README.md

 #### Ideal client

 ##### The ideal client for this business is:
-* Swedish speaking
+* Swedish/english speaking
-* Lives/resident in Sweden (can live anywhere though)
+* Lives/resident in Sweden
 * Older than 23.

 ##### Visitors to this website are searching for:
 * A dentist/dental hygienist.
-* Information.
+* Information about the practice and/or the workers.

 ##### This project is the best way to help them achieve these things because:
-* You can't get the information anywhere else, except in person with the dentist and/or dental hygienist
+* You can't get the information anywhere else, except in person with the dentist and/or dental hygienist.
 * This website is:
     * Easy to navigate.
-    * Steps the client through easy to understand learnable information.
+    * Steps the client through easily understandable information.
     * Gives the client the information they need without overloading them.

 ##### Client stories
-1. As a new visitor to the website, I want learn more about the staff and their approach, so I can feel more connected with them and get a better understanding if they would be a good choice for me to go to.
+1. As a new visitor to the website, I want to learn more about the staff and their approach, so I can feel more connected with them and get a better understanding if they would be a good choice for me.
 2. As a new visitor to the website, i want to learn more about their treatments and its cost.
-3. As a visitor to the webstite, i want to find contact information.
+3. As a visitor to the website, i want to find contact information.
 4. As a visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.

 ##### Wireframe: